Long-term visa for remote work FAQ

 11) What are the requirements for children entering Iceland on a remote work long-term visa?

-If you bring children between 6-16, it is required that you provide written confirmation from the school in the home country.
+If you are bringing children between 6 and 16 years old, it is required that you provide written confirmation from their school in your home country.
 Confirmation must state that the child is enrolled and will receive remote teaching from that school while in Iceland.
-Also acceptable is written confirmation from authorities in the home country saying that the child is being homeschooled or written confirmation from a school in Iceland stating that the child is, or will be, enrolled there during their stay in Iceland.
+Also acceptable is written confirmation from authorities in the child's home country stating that the child is being homeschooled, or written confirmation from a school in Iceland stating that the child is, or will be, enrolled there during their stay in Iceland.

 12) What are the ISK limits for health insurance?

 Yes.
 During the long-term visa's validity period, you are entitled to travel within the Schengen area for up to 90 days out of any 180-day period.
 Be aware that COVID-19 measures may impact your travel plans.
-When you travel, you must bring with you your passport and evidence that you have been issued a long-term visa, such as a visa sticker in your passport.
+When traveling, you must bring your passport and evidence of a long-term visa, such as a visa sticker in your passport.

-15) Can I travel outside Iceland and the Schengen area while on a long-term remote work visa?
+14) Can I travel outside Iceland and the Schengen area while on a long-term visa for remote work?

-16) How does the remote work long-term visa intersect with Schengen's time limits?
+15) How does the long-term visa for remote work intersect with Schengen's time limits?

-Holders of long-term visas can stay for up to 180 days in total within the Schengen area.
-A person applying for a long-term visa outside the Schengen area can be granted an Icelandic long-term visa for up to 180 days.
-A person that applies for a long-term visa from within the Schengen area can be granted a long-term visa for up to 90 days.
-Applicants should apply for the long-term visa at least 14 days before the 90 visa-free days are up.
+Holders of a long-term visa for remote work can stay for up to 180 days in total within the Schengen area.
+A person applying for a long-term visa outside the Schengen area can be granted an Icelandic long-term visa for a period of up to 180 days.
+A person who applies for a long-term visa from within the Schengen area can be granted a long-term visa for up to 90 days.
+Applicants should apply for the long-term visa at least 14 days before the 90-day visa-free period expires.

-For example, a US resident that has spent 90 days in Spain could be issued a long-term visa for 90 days in Iceland.
+For example, a US resident who has spent 90 days in Spain could be issued a long-term visa for 90 days in Iceland.

-17) How long before people who stay the entire 180 days in Iceland/Schengen on a remote work long-term visa can re-enter the Schengen area?
+16) How long before people who stay the entire 180 days in Iceland/Schengen on a long-term visa for remote work can re-enter the Schengen area?

 The general rule is that you will have to leave the Schengen area for 90 days before you can re-enter.

 Unfortunately, not.
-The law is clear; only citizens who do not need a visa to enter the Schengen area are eligible for the remote work long-term visa.
+The law is clear: only citizens who do not need a visa to enter the Schengen area are eligible for the long-term visa for remote work.

-20) Is the passport requirement to show "three months of validity" beyond the remote work long-term visa's end date to be proven in Iceland upon arrival?
+19) Is the passport requirement to show "three months of validity" beyond the long-term visa for remote work's end date to be proven in Iceland upon arrival?
 Or is it at the time of application?

 If the passport's validity does not exceed 90 days beyond the validity of the long-term visa, the applicant will be contacted and given the option to either submit a new passport or shorten the period of stay.

-21) When including a spouse/partner/children in the application process, do they need to travel simultaneously and for the same duration(s)?
-Since they fill out separate applications, can spouse/partner/children present their application at the border without the "main" applicant or their paperwork being present?
+20) When including a spouse/partner/children in the application process, do they need to travel simultaneously and for the same duration(s)?
+Since they fill out separate applications, can spouses/partners/children present their applications at the border without the "main" applicant or their paperwork being present?

-22) Does the employer's confirmation that the employee is authorized to work remotely need to be employee specific, or can it be general?
+21) Does the employer's confirmation that the employee is authorized to work remotely need to be employee-specific, or can it be general?
 Such as a general letter to all employees from the Corporate Vice President of Human Resources?

 A general letter will be sufficient if the letter covers the duration of the remote work long-term visa and the specific job.